ProjectLocus/JoinMe/BuildInstructions.md

 2. Make sure you have an active internet connection.
 3. Click on 'Check Out from Version Control'.
 4. Input the above git link to clone the project.
-5. Make sure that the 3rd party libraries and External Services from the [README](https://rawcdn.githack.com/ProjectLocus/JoinMe/7a13faa65ad125e74e50f5d4af6b0d6657facc4a/README.md) are implemented.
+5. Make sure that the 3rd party libraries and External Services from the [README](https://github.com/ProjectLocus/JoinMe/blob/master/README.md) are implemented.

-With these instructions, you should be able to successfully build on InelliJ.
+With these instructions, you should be able to successfully build on IntelliJ.

 Keep in mind that this app runs on a minimum API level of 23, but has been tested and works on API levels 24 - 28.

-##Building with Android Studio

 ## Didn't Work?
 1. Make sure JDK 8 is installed.